null Skip to main content

 What This Tells You

-After an hour of measuring, you know more about your VW than 90% of owners know about theirs.
-You know whether it's straight.
+After an hour of measuring, you know whether it's straight.
 You know whether it's tired.
-You know whether someone has been in there before you, and roughly what they did.
+You know whether someone's been in there before you — and roughly what they did.

 That's the foundation.
-Every steering, suspension, and braking decision you make from here gets easier — and better — because you're working from real information instead of guesswork.
+Every steering, suspension, and braking decision from here gets easier — and better — because you're working from real information instead of guesswork.

 Your Next Move